mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 where the dead are laid to rest.
 Dozens of wrecked ships still orbit Pagamin, slowly being salvaged by licensed operations who must extract the bodies of their crews with due ceremony before beginning work on the vessel.

 It is known that unlicensed scavengers also pick over the starship graveyard, seeking components or valuables for resale.
 These crews are less than respectful of the living and dead alike; fights between licensed salvage crews and scavengers are not uncommon.
-Rumors abound that the base on Pagamin that was at the centre of the battle contained something both sides were desperate to deny the other and that Pagamin was pounded flat from orbit to eliminate it.
+Rumors abound that the base on Pagamin that was at the center of the battle contained something both sides were desperate to deny the other and that Pagamin was pounded flat from orbit to eliminate it.
 If so, some trace of whatever it was might be found aboard one of the wrecks.

 Gas-Sharks Gas-sharks are native to the atmosphere of several gas giant worlds within Deneb and elsewhere in Charted Space.
 They may be the same species that has somehow spread throughout the universe or could be an example of parallel evolution.
 Either way, gas-sharks do not resemble any form of aquatic creature; their name is fanciful but has stuck.
 They take the form of a cloud of dense gaseous matter or vapour, which does not appear to contain any organs or anything similar in function.
 Gas-sharks are mildly corrosive and can eat their way into a starship given time.
 However, they are more likely to enter through fuel scoops or attach themselves to the hull of a vessel that enters their territory.